dfinity/motoko/doc/md/actors-async.md

 ## Composite query functions

 Although queries can be fast, when called from a frontend, yet trusted though slower, when called from an actor, they are also limited in what they can do.
 In particular, they cannot themselves issue further messages, including queries.

 To address this limitation, the Internet Computer supports another flavour of query function called a *composite query*.
 Like plain queries, the state changes made by a composite query are transient, isolated and never committed.
+Moreover, composite queries cannot call update functions, including those implicit in `async` expressions (which require update calls under the hood).
-Unlike plain queries, composite queries can call query functions and composite query functions, on the same and other actors, provided those actors reside on the same subnet.
+Unlike plain queries, composite queries can call query functions and composite query functions, on the same and other actors, but only provided those actors reside on the same subnet.

 As a contrived example, consider generalising the previous `Counter` actor to a class of counters.
 Each instance of the class provides an additional `composite query` to sum the values